apb-umn/BEM/README.md

 > Bhandari, A., Evans, D., & McGrattan, E. (2025). *Approximating Transition Dynamics with Discrete Choice*.
 University of Minnesota Working Paper.

 ---

-## 🧠 Notes for Researchers

-- Transition logic combines both continuous perturbation and discrete switching.
-- Tax simulations focus on welfare across `Vss`, `VinitSO`, and `VinitFO`.
-- Code is modular for extensions: e.g., new frictions, occupations, or policy instruments.